Joel Seligman, President, University of Rochester

 He is one of the nation’s leading experts on securities law.
 He coauthored, with the late Louis Loss and with Troy Paredes, the 11-volume Securities Regulation, the leading treatise in the field, and is author of The Transformation of Wall Street: A History of the Securities and Exchange Commission and Modern Corporate Finance.
 He also is the author or coauthor of 20 books and more than 40 articles on legal issues related to securities and corporations.
-He is a board member of the Financial Industry Regulatory Authority.
+He served on the board of the Financial Industry Regulatory Authority from 2007 to 2015.

 Seligman is a graduate of the University of California at Los Angeles and Harvard Law School.